Xavier Ong: 2012-2015: Gushcloud Influencer

-After achieving mild success with his early work, Ong was enlisted into the army and he wasn't allowed to further appear in television or film for the period of his service.
+After achieving mild success with his early work, Ong was enlisted into the army and was not allowed to further appear in television or film for the period of his service.
 In late 2012, Ong signed on to work with influencer marketing agency Gushcloud International where he started getting engaged in social media campaigns.
 Ong was involved in several online disputes involving Xiaxue and other Gushcloud influencers.
 Ong stepped out to apologise for his mistake after receiving backlash following the incident.
 Ong is said to have terminated his contract with Gushcloud in 2015.

 2015-Present: Taiwan and Singapore

-In 2015 after Ong finished serving the nation, he left Gushcloud and ventured into the Taiwan entertainment scene where he made frequent appearances on variety shows but returned to Singapore in late 2015.
+In 2015, after Ong finished serving the nation, he left Gushcloud and ventured into the Taiwan entertainment scene where he made frequent appearances on variety shows but returned to Singapore in late 2015.
 Ong ended up filming several other television dramas in Singapore with the last being C.L.I.F.
 4 and has since returned to Taiwan to further his career.